-- 1. SOAR Compiler: loads and compiles the set of application .class files and resources.
+- 1. SOAR Resolver: loads the set of application .class files and resources.
 Among the various steps, mention may be made of: - Computing the transitive closure from the application entry points of all required elements (types, methods, fields, strings, immutables, resources, system properties), - Computing the clinit order.

 The result is an object file that ends with .fso extension.
-The .fso file is a portable file that can be linked on any compatible Kernel (see Compatibility Rules).
+The .fso file is a portable file that can be linked on any compatible Kernel (see FSO Compatibility).

 - 2. SOAR Optimizer: links a .fso file against a specific Kernel.
-Among the various steps, mention may be made of: - Linking to the expected Kernel APIs (types, methods, fields) according to the JVM specification,
+Among the various steps, mention may be made of: - Linking to the expected Kernel APIs (types, methods, fields) according to the JVM specification - · Generating the MEJ32 instructions, - Building the virtualization tables.